Click here for CONFERENCE ABSTRACTS

-This year's ‘Engineering Life’ will be postponed to 2022.
+‘Engineering Life’ will be take place from 27 to 29 June 2022.
 Organised by the B CUBE Center for Molecular Bioengineering of the Technische Universität Dresden, the conference takes place at the Steigenberger Hotel in the historic city center.

 The individual motion of active entities from molecules through cells and tissues to animals give rise to emergent collective behaviour across large scales.
 These, often marvel, phenomena are described in the context of Active matter.
 Active matter encompasses out of thermodynamic equilibrium systems in which individual particles extract or produces energy used to generate mechanical work.
 The rules that govern the dynamics of collective motion are not only central in non-equilibrium statistical and soft matter physics but are also key in the understating of fundamental biological questions at different scales such as the self-organization of intra-cellular machineries and organelles, cell migration, tissue formation and morphogenesis and the dynamics of animal flocks and swarms.
 At the same time, this knowledge enables the design of programmable interactive materials with emergent life-like properties.
 The aim of this conference is to bring together scientists and engineers to nourish an interdisciplinary multifaceted discussion of active matter across scales.